9 0 2

 More serious side effects that require seeing your doctor would include:

 Lactic Acidosis – this is a rare but serious problem that can appear because of a build-up of metformin in the body.
-This requires treatment in hospital.
-Call you doctor right away if you experience any of these symptoms:
+This requires treatment in the hospital.
+Call your doctor right away if you experience any of these symptoms:

 - extreme tiredness